-There was a fan named Hi-o-gi or the court fan with special woods and silk stitching, such were considered the symbol of high social status.
-Nowadays, various types of Sensu are available at different price rates.
-We can find those made of paper and wood at a 100 yen shop also.
+There was a fan named “hi-o-gi” or the “court fan” with special wood and silk stitching; such fans were considered the symbol of a high social status.
+Nowadays, various types of sensu are available at different price rates.
+We can find fans made of paper and wood at 100 yen shops as well.
 Most of these fans have cute patterns and pictures on them.
 The traditional pictures like cherry blossoms often appear on these fans since they tend to be the most popular.

-The traditional Uchiwa fans are the non-folding type.
-Since it can’t be folded like a Sensu, it is not so handy for portable use.
+The traditional “uchiwa” fans are the non-folding type.
+Since it can’t be folded like a sensu, it is not as handy for portable use.
 It is commonly used inside houses or offices and you can often see them tucked into kimonos.
 The makers also make a use of the narrow wooden pieces like bamboo strips to make the skeleton, and paper or silk is often used on top to cover it.
-It has a wooden handle as well.
-These types of fans are now used by various organizations, shops, companies and etc. as the means of advertising in crowdy areas during the summer season.
-We can see plastic Uchiwa fans with adds distributed at summer festivals, in front of shopping malls, on the street and etc. In early Japan, large, open fans made of metal called Gunbai were used by the army officials to give signals to the soldiers during war.
-Thus, fans are closely related to customs and culture as well as the history of Japan.
+Some of them have wooden handles as well.
+These types of fans are now used by various organizations, shops, companies, and so on as a means of advertising in crowdy areas during the summer season.
+It is a great way to get a free uchiwa fan and keep cool in the hot weather!

-There are various symbolisms in Japan related to fans.
-The fan itself is the symbol of prosperity as it spreads out when we open it, similar to that of a blooming flower or the widening of wealth.
+There is various symbolism in Japan associated with fans.
+The fan itself is a symbol of prosperity as it spreads out when we open it, similar to that of a blooming flower or the widening of wealth.
 As the fan starts from a single point and the wooden strips go out to various directions, they are considered to resemble the various paths leading us through life after the single point of birth.

-While you are in Japan, obviously you will own a Japanese fan as a souvenir or for own use.
+While you are in Japan, you might like to purchase a Japanese fan as a souvenir or for your own use.
 You may use it as a gift for people in either Japan or back in your country.
-Fans can be found at all the souvenir shops while travelling across the country with various styles and patterns.
+Fans can be found at almost all souvenir shops while traveling across the country with various styles and patterns.
 When buying fans, take a look at the symbols and patterns on them to identify the meaning behind it, and be careful when selecting one!